 Where to next?

-Written by: Kael and Georgie and of travel blog, Nomadic2, a young couple who packed up their lives in Sydney Australia to go backpacking around the world!
+About the authors: Kael and Georgie, of travel blog Nomadic2, are a young couple who packed up their lives in Sydney, Australia to go backpacking around the world!